bnbln/bs/content/projects/relaunching-berlin-lawyers-corporate-design-and-website.md

 The design system is modular, allowing dynamic layouts for service pages, legal content, or blog posts.
 The site is built with Next.js, hosted via Vercel for top performance, and content can be edited easily via a lightweight CMS.

 The result: A consistent, flexible system that looks professional and can grow with the firm's needs – whether it’s expanding legal topics, adding blog posts or publishing updates.

-## Technical Specifications

-- **Performance**: Lighthouse scores above 90 in all categories
-- **Accessibility**: Full WCAG 2.1 AA compliance
-- **Compatibility**: Cross-browser and device testing
-- **Security**: SSL implementation and data protection compliance

-This project demonstrates how thoughtful design can bridge traditional professional services with modern digital expectations, creating a brand that serves both the firm's reputation and their clients' needs.
+Check it out here: [rechtsklarheit.de](https://rechtsklarheit.de)

+For the coming future a redesign of the page is in the works as of 2025.
+We are developing a Brand Identity reflecting on the transparancy element of the name Rechtsklarheit (legal certainty/transparency).
+![assets/rk-5.png]